briansimiyuj/doctor-appointment-app/README.md

           a.
 Set the appointment to cancel state to the appointment parameter
           b.
 Set the modal visibility state to true

+    ### Cancel Appointment Modal Component

+      Cancel appointment modal component will be used to confirm the cancellation of the appointment.

+      1. Create a Cancel Appointment Modal component and mount it on the Tab Action Button component if showCancelModal state is true
+        a.
+Set the modal visibility state to true (for development purposes)
+        b.
+Add dummy appointment data for testing purposes and set it to the appointment to cancel state

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page